mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 ### 1.3 Future-Proof{#future-proof}

-Finally, the React Client allowed us to clean up our client and remove many libraries that are no longer needed, such as the Dojo framework.
-While popular at the time it was introduced in Mendix, it has now come out of fashion.
+Finally, the React Client allows Mendix to clean up our client and remove many libraries that are no longer needed, such as the Dojo framework.
+While it was popular when we introduced in Mendix, it has now come out of fashion.
 By removing such dependencies in favor of modern frameworks, such as React, we can better ensure that your applications run stable and secure in your users’ web browsers.

 ## 2 Prerequisites{#prerequisites}